Sports Odds API : Compare Betting Odds APIs

 A sports odds API is a programming interface that provides real-time and historical betting odds from multiple sportsbooks.
 It allows developers to integrate live betting lines, pregame odds, and closing lines into betting applications, odds comparison tools, and sports analytics platforms without scraping data or violating sportsbook terms of service.

 The best sports odds API depends on your specific needs.
-For comprehensive sportsbook coverage and a generous free tier, The-Odds-API is popular among developers.
-For low-latency live odds via WebSocket, SportsGamesOdds and OddsJam excel.
+For comprehensive sportsbook coverage and a generous free tier, look for providers offering 500+ free requests/month.
+For low-latency live odds via WebSocket, look for providers with sub-second update speeds.
 For player props and SGP odds, look for providers with direct sportsbook partnerships.
 Compare all providers →

 Sports odds API pricing ranges from free tiers (100-500 requests/month) to enterprise plans ($1000+/month).
 Basic paid plans start around $20-50/month for pregame odds with 10,000-50,000 requests.
 Live odds, player props, and high request volumes typically cost $200-500/month.
 Many providers offer free trials to test features before committing.
 Explore free options →